Why You Should Optimize Your WordPress Database

 What is a WordPress database?

 If you own a website that is powered by WordPress, then you also have a WordPress database for it.
-A WordPress database is the place that stores all data of your website, i.e. your pages, posts, comments, your theme and plugin settings, and so on.
+A WordPress database is a place that stores all data of your website, i.e. your pages, posts, comments, your theme and plugin settings, and so on.

 Why optimize it?